mgdotdev/libRL/manuscript/paper.md

 encouraged to consult the docstrings therein for a full description of the customizations available.

-# Conflict of interest

-Authors declare that there are no conflicts of interest.

 # Acknowledgements

 M. G. and X. C. appreciate the support from the U.S. National Science